How Long Does Tahini Last? Answered With Expert Storage Tips

 Rancid Smell

-It’s usually sour, bitter, or metallic, but sometimes, the aroma can be soapy or crayon-like.
+It’s typically sour, bitter, or metallic, but occasionally, the aroma can be soapy or crayon-like.

 Unpleasant Taste